c-kj/LRD_dust_modeling/README.md

 Code for modeling dust re-emission and constraining dust extinction $A_V$ for Little Red Dots (LRDs).

+This work has been published on ApJL.
-See our paper for the description of methods and results: [Dust Budget Crisis in Little Red Dots (K. Chen et al. 2025)](https://arxiv.org/abs/2505.22600).
+Check out the paper for the description of methods and results: [Dust Budget Crisis in Little Red Dots (K. Chen et al. 2025)](https://doi.org/10.3847/2041-8213/ae1955).
+You can also find the preprint on [arXiv:2505.22600](https://arxiv.org/abs/2505.22600).

 The method is developed based on our previous work: [Little Red Dots: Rapidly Growing Black Holes Reddened by Extended Dusty Flows (Z. Li et al. 2025)](https://dx.doi.org/10.3847/1538-4357/ada5fb)